jadTalbert/ansible-install-couchbase-server-kubernetes/README.md

 ```

 ## What you can expect:
-###### You have to have the right tools installed, so make sure you have the aws cli and eksclt tools available and properly configured for your AWS VPC.
+###### You need to have the right tools installed, so make sure you have the aws cli and eksclt tools available and properly configured for your AWS VPC.

 ###### The playbooks will do all of the heavy lifting for you, so sit back and let them do the work.
 However, keep in mind that this is not a fast process, as AWS generally take 15-20 minutes to completely provision an EKS cluster successfully.